JuliaStats/StatsModels.jl/docs/src/temporal_terms.md

 │ 4   │ 4.0      │ 8.0      │ 4.0      │ missing  │
 │ 5   │ 5.0      │ 10.0     │ 6.0      │ missing  │
 ```

-StatsModels supports basic lead and lag functionality; as demonstrated above.
-`lag(x, n)` accessed data for variable `x` from `n` rows (timesteps) ago.
-`lead(x, n)` accessed data for variable `x` from `n` rows (timesteps) ahead.
-In both cases, `n` can be ommitted, and it defaults to `1` row.
-`missing` is used for any enties that are lagged or lead out of the table.

-Note that this is a purely structural lead/lag term.
-It is unaware of any time-index of the data.
-It is up to the user to ensure the data is sorted, and following a regular time interval.
-This may require insterting additional rows containing `missing`s  to fill in gaps in irregular data.